-free water, combined (hydrate) water, and degree of carbonation, respectively.
-The loss on ignition at 550°C corresponds to the water contents from dehydration of Portland cement paste.
-The loss on ignition at 950°C corresponds to degree of carbonation of carbonated paste.
+Losses on ignition of a separate aliquot of pulverized mortars to 110°C, 550°C, and 950°C correspond to free water, combined (hydrate) water, and degree of carbonation, respectively.
+The loss on ignition at 550°C corresponds to the water contents from dehydration of hydraulic lime paste.
+The loss on ignition at 950°C corresponds to degree of carbonation of the carbonated lime paste.